cunybpl/nycet_pnp/src/content/guides/components/constant-speed-compressor-and-motor.md

   - Water-cooled Chiller
 borrow_equipment_url: "https://nycenergytools.com/equipment-kits/compressor-and-motor-kit/"
 layout: guide
-url: "/documents/components/constant-speed-compressor-and-motor"
+url: "/documents/components/compressor-and-motor"
 ---

 ## General Overview

 A compressor is one of the main components of a chiller.
-A constant-speed compressor operates at a constant speed to raise the vapor pressure of the refrigerant and power the refrigeration cycle of the chiller.
+A compressor can operate at a constant or variable speed to raise the vapor pressure of the refrigerant and power the refrigeration cycle of the chiller.

 <div class="table-wrapper">
 <table width="100%" cellspacing="0" cellpadding="7">